-Major Alaska ports - Ketchikan, Juneau, Skagway
+Ketchikan, Juneau, Skagway

 Ketchikan (‘where eagles meet’ – many Bald Eagles are found around here) is noted for its historic Creek Street and large collection of totem poles.
 From Ketchikan take a floatplane trip to Misty Fjords national monument, perhaps landing on a lake to better experience this wilderness.
-From Ketchikan your cruise follows the Lynn Canal to Alaska’s state capital Juneau.
+From Ketchikan follow the Lynn Canal to Alaska’s state capital Juneau.
 This scenic old gold rush town still boasts its historic and famous saloon bar.
 From Juneau there are whale watching excursions around the offshore islands, the feeding location of humpback whales, orcas and porpoise.
 Nearby Mendenhall Glacier gives a first taste of splendours to come.
 Further along the Lynn Canal is Skagway, with its wooden boardwalks and painted fronted buildings reflecting its gold rush heritage.
-You can follow the route of the gold rush prospectors into the Yukon on the White Horse and Yukon railway.
+Follow the route of the gold rush prospectors into the Yukon on the White Horse and Yukon railway.

-The less-visited ports of Sitka, Petersburg and Haines are more suited to the smaller ships and feature on fewer cruise itineraries.
+The less-visited ports of Sitka, Petersburg and Haines are more suited to the smaller ships and feature on fewer itineraries.

-Many cruises visit the spectacular twin Sawyer Glaciers at the head of the 30-mile long Tracy Arm between Juneau and Ketchikan.
+Visit the spectacular twin Sawyer Glaciers at the head of the 30-mile long Tracy Arm between Juneau and Ketchikan.
 The fjord is surrounded by mountains very reminiscent of Norway.

 From Anchorage the Alaska Railroad makes a scenic journey to Denali National Park and on to Fairbanks in Northern Alaska.
 Special dome cars gives superb views, and excursions from the lodges at Denali can take you deep into the Park where you may spot grizzly bears, moose, caribou and maybe see Mt McKinley, the USA’s highest peak.
 Denali can also be reached by road.
-Click the Alaska Land Tours button above for more details.

 Leaving Anchorage or Fairbanks it is usually more convenient to fly to Seattle and then by surface transport to Vancouver.
 More direct options to the UK are becoming available.
 Perhaps have a break in Seattle – see Pike Place Market or enjoy its famed coffee, or maybe take the catamaran ferry to Victoria on Vancouver Island.
 Victoria is ‘more British than Britain’ with English style pubs, a famous Hotel where afternoon tea is served to music, and the renowned Buschart Gardens.
 From Victoria a bus/ferry journey links to Vancouver, or take a float plane taxi.